cdb84/oximeter/README.md

   * Include latitude and longitude.
 ## Server

 The `oximeter-server` file is a shell script.
-Running it in-shell will hi-jack the shell until it is SIGINT'd.
+It creates a netcat process and records the pid to a temp file.
+Output logs can be found in /var/log/oximeter/.

-usage: `bash oximeter-server start`
+usage: `bash oximeter-server {start|stop|restart}`

 ### Todo

 - [ ] Add C/C++ sources so that we don't have to rely on Python and Python Alone
-- [ ] Write a better server daemon
+- [x] Write a better server daemon

 ### Pipe Dreams